 Never has one team - and one man - felt such a weight of their country's expectations to win the World Cup.
-FFT chat up stars past, present and future to learn if Neymar & Co. can handle the pressure of a World Cup in their own back yard...
+FourFourTwo has learnt from stars past, present and future if Neymar & Co. can handle the pressure of a World Cup in their own back yard...

 Young, talented and on the attack - England's new breed are ready and waiting to storm the samba nation.
 Danny Welbeck, Raheem Sterling, Ross Barkley and Jack Wilshere tell FFT why they're not scared of taking on the best.